hyperfiddle/electric-fiddle/src/docs_site/blog/y20250112_data_browser.md

 * fixed a bug in the datafy-git implementation, and
 * debugged some CSS.

-(Jan 25 editor's note: we delayed publication of this demo for two weeks in order to fix a crash, as well as stabilize jGit which is not thread safe.
+(Jan 29 editor's note: we delayed publication of this demo for two weeks in order to fix a crash, as well as stabilize jGit which is not thread safe.
 The demo was feature-complete on Jan 11.)

-## Conclusion
+## Raising the abstraction ceiling in web development

 In the previous posts, I highlighted how Electric increases **development speed**, and I had planned to write more about that here.
 But I realized, that merely speed is not the most interesting point.

 What this post actually demonstrates is that Electric has **raised the abstraction ceiling**.
 I was able to use recursion over the route, to descend a native Java object representing a *git repository*, building up a *stack* of *virtual scroll tables*, that have *intricate client/server topology*, with nuanced frontend and backend processes choreographed in a high performance dance, while retaining the *actual native java object* on the server at all times as I descend—it never escapes to the client—*weaving the reference into and out of each table* and the *rows* of each table as you *scroll*! **As an expression!
 With *functions*!**

 This is not mere development velocity.
 This is an ability to now build applications that were **not in reach before** because how can we even hold their computational structure in our mind with all the incidental framework/architecture *crap* getting in the way?
 And now, with Electric, I can not only *think* this recursive computational structure interweaving client and server, but I can *actualize it*.
 It *works*!
 And it's fully generalized!, thanks to `clojure.datafy`!
 AWS S3 browser anyone?
-[We have that!](https://x.com/dustingetz/status/1873463506861007226)
+[We have that!](https://x.com/dustingetz/status/1873463506861007226) Or, how about [the world's worst Hacker News client](https://x.com/dustingetz/status/1880662258457665555), resolving content from CDN as you scroll!
+Or, should we build an [actual git client](https://x.com/dustingetz/status/1879903815648080099)?
+Maybe a [git branch deleter tool](https://x.com/dustingetz/status/1869840759949799512)?
+How about [clojure.tap](https://x.com/dustingetz/status/1873119581419782225)?

+## What's Next

+For the next month, we're going to see how far we can push these ideas.
+We'll add editable forms, type metadata reflection, column configurations, better data sources (such as JDBC), see where it takes us.

-Consulting plug – DM me `@dustingetz` if you have a commercial use case for this stuff.
-Remember, this blog series has a time axis, I did all this in a week. **Unleash us on your growth stage business tooling and see what happens: we're going to blow you away.**
+Consulting plug – DM me `@dustingetz` if you have a commercial use case for observability tools like this.
+Remember, this blog series has a time axis: I built this datafy browser in a week. **Unleash us on your growth stage business tooling and see what happens: we're going to blow you away.**